yosbelms/getjs/readme.md

 Communicating sequential processes in javascript.

 Aryn is a thin library that brings CSP (Communicating Secuential Process) to javascript as a programming idiom.
-It works around channels, runners, and suspenders, and also *Promises*.
+It works around channels, runners, suspenders, and also *Promises*.

 Pingpong (ported from [Go](http://talks.golang.org/2013/advconc.slide#6))
 ```js